nginx/unit-docs/source/troubleshooting.rst

 Core Dumps
 **********

-Core dumps help developers to resolve Unit crashes; providing them with your feedback is recommended.
+Core dumps help developers to resolve Unit's crashes; providing them with your feedback is recommended.
 For builds from :ref:`our repositories
 <installation-precomp-pkgs>`, we maintain debug symbols in special packages;
 they have the original packages' names with the :samp:`-dbg` suffix appended,